 “As activists saw it, porn and sexual assault were but different points on a single continuum of sexual violence.”

 Equating pornography with “sexual assault” is to equate it with the most vicious kind of criminality.
-As with Marxism, in order to enjoy pornography or erotica you must, by definition, be an oppressor.
+In order to enjoy pornography or erotica you must, by definition, be an oppressor.
 When framed in those terms there can be no legitimate defense of pornography just as there could be no legitimate defense of capitalism.
 This is dangerous thinking of the worst kind.
-But if the link between the current war on pornography and Marxism isn’t clear enough, Melissa Farley, a clinical psychologist and the founder of the San Francisco-based Prostitution Research and Education clears up any doubts:
+But if the link between the current war on pornography and the dialect of the oppressor and oppressed isn’t clear enough, Melissa Farley, a clinical psychologist and the founder of the San Francisco-based Prostitution Research and Education clears up any doubts:

 “Porn has been cast as empowering by some feminists.
 But Farley and other like-minded activists say that misses the “choicelessness” of the vast majority of women who work in the industry, many of whom are forced into it by economic necessity or other circumstance.

 What’s worse, they say, is that assuming sex workers have a choice in their profession implies they signed up for the abuse and other mistreatments to which they are often exposed.

 “Slaves have been blamed for their own enslavement, children have been blamed for provoking their own sexual abuse,” said Farley, “and women in prostitution have been blamed.”